 A brake stops the cutter blades from freewheeling within five (5) seconds after disengaging the clutch.
-If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be adjusted or repaired before operating the mower.
+If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be repaired or replaced before operating the mower.
 Contact your Walker dealer.

-- 4. Turn fuel valve to fully closed position. - Turn the ignition switch OFF.
+4. Turn the ignition switch OFF.
 When stopping the engine, do not reduce the throttle below 1/2 speed.
 Since the engine is equipped with a shutdown solenoid, stopping at low idle may cause engine run-on or backfiring.